 Conclusion

-Writing a good review for a doctor that you often visit is a task to take seriously and, once it’s complete, it’ll help in two main ways.
+You have a lot of power both as a consumer in the commercial space and as a patient within healthcare.
+As the medical industry moves towards transparency, your opinions are becoming even more impactful.
+Writing a thoughtful, detailed review for a doctor that you often visit is a task to take seriously and, once its complete, it’ll help in two main ways.
 First, it’ll increase the physician’s patient volume.
-Second, it’ll make the decision process easier for patients looking for new services.
+Second, it’ll make the decision process easier for patients looking for new healthcare professionals and services by highlighting the excellent care provided by the entire staff, helping to build trust and strengthen the providers online reputation.